 Payments are made direct to your own bank account every week (this can be a joint account).
 If you live with a partner they also get payments every week.

-The earliest you can get your Unemployment Benefit Student Hardship is in the third week of your break.
+The earliest you can get your Jobseeker Support Student Hardship is in the third week of your break.
 That's because you have a stand-down period (this is the same for all benefits), and you're paid in arrears.

 How long your stand-down is depends on your average income in the last 26 or 52 weeks (whichever is lower).

 How to apply